Glossary of Formal Languages and Compilation

 Categorical (distribution)

 Discrete probability distribution over a finite set of categories, each with its own weight.
-Generalizes the roll of a loaded die to an arbitrary number of faces.
+Generalizes the roll of a biased die to an arbitrary number of faces.

 → See B4